oemof/oemof-solph/README.rst

 Keep in touch
 =============

 You can become a watcher at our `github site <https://github.com/oemof/oemof>`_, but this will bring you quite a few mails and might be more interesting for developers.
-If you just want to get the latest news you can follow us at our `blog <https://oemof.wordpress.com/>`_.
+If you just want to get the latest news you can follow our news-blog at`oemof.org <https://oemof.org/>`_.

 License